 I'm a posthuman social scientist whose interests, broadly conceived, inhabit the science of everything.
-That means I'm interested in finding common trends across diverse intellectual paths of thinking and disciplines to synthesize and mobilize knowledge to design solutions for global problems.
+That means I'm interested in finding common trends across diverse intellectual paths of thinking and disciplines to synthesize and mobilize knowledge to design sustainable solutions for global problems.

 Thank you for visiting, and enjoy your journey.